.260 Remington: Design and specifications

 The .260 Remington uses the .308 Winchester case as its parent cartridge which is simply necked down to accept a .264 caliber bullet with no further changes made to the case.
 As the cartridge follows a modern design, it has little taper which allowed its parent cartridge to feed reliably through auto-loading rifles such as the M14, FN FAL and the H&K G3.
-The .260 Remington has a case capacity of about 3.47 ml (53.5 grains) H2O.
+The .260 Remington has a case capacity of about 3.47 mL (53.5 gr H2O).

 Both SAAMI and C.I.P. have provided design specifications for the .260 Remington cartridge.
 While there are minor dimensional differences between dimensions provided by both organizations, these dimensional differences mostly fall within the tolerances allowed by the other organization, though C.I.P. lists the .260 as a Delta L problem cartridge.
 SAAMI dimensions for the cartridge were issued on January 29, 1999, when the Remington's submission was accepted.